 P250L23: Modify the paragraph as follows (#3454):

-The non-reciprocal MIMO phase and the reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable.
+The non-reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable.
+The reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable and have antenna pattern reciprocity.

 10.43.9.2.2.3.2 Non-reciprocal MIMO phase